 - Feeding sweets or savories.
 We have invoked the Divine, and cultural hospitality requires us to feed anyone who visits us.

 - Giving gifts.
 If we love someone, we wish to shower them with gifts!
 The same applies to the Divine.
-Hence, new clothes and money are given with a feeling of love to the Divine in each person.
+Hence, new clothes and money are given with a feeling of love for the Divine in each person.

 - Taking a bath.
 We clean our bodies with the remembrance that the Divine in us has been invoked.
 Not just that, henceforth, we try to perform all activities throughout the year with Divine sentiments.
 Once again, next year, we renew this ritual.
 That’s because our mind needs repetition to learn anything new!